Goa Travel Guide

 If you're yearning for spectacular sunsets, paradise beaches, a laid-back lifestyle, great market shopping sprees, and full-moon parties, Goa is the place to visit:

 Goa is celebrated globally as a destination for hedonists, beach bums and hippies, but this beautiful state now attracts people of all kinds to holiday on its picturesque shores, and families and millionaires are as likely to be seen there as backpackers.
-The big drawcard is Goa's stunning beaches, but there is fun to be had beyond the white sands.
+The big drawcard is Goa's beaches, but there is fun to be had beyond the golden sands.

 Goa was a Portuguese colony until 1961 and the state's natural bounty is complemented by the colonial splendour of Old Goa and parts of Panaji.
 There are many temples and churches of note to explore if you can drag yourself from the beach.
 Goa also offers interesting cuisine, fabulous shopping opportunities, and, of course, some seriously good parties.
 There is no disputing that Goa's nightlife is the best in the country, and it is a dream destination for lovers of trance music.